 Dev mode

-The Open Autonomy framework comes with dev mode tooling to enable faster service developing and debugging.
-The dev mode supports running agent services with a number of functionalities enabled:
+mode supports running agent services with a number of functionalities enabled:

 - Hot reload, which enables hot code swapping and reflects changes on the agent code as well as on the local